We’ve all had those days where Tuesday feels like Friday. 10 AM feels like 4 PM.

 And as soon as we realize our mistake, we feel stuck in the day, unable to get anything done.
 It’s a lousy feeling.

 And getting out of that rut can feel even harder.
-Some people mistake productivity for being busy.
+Some people mistake work productivity for being busy.

 But being busy just means focusing on too many tasks without actually getting any of those tasks done.
 That doesn’t seem productive, does it?